Television Writing Summer Institute

 - Intermediate TV Writing for One-Hour Drama/Dramedy

 Students at the introductory level write a series outline and the first act of the pilot script.
 Intermediate Drama/Dramedy level students write a series outline and the first draft of an original pilot.
 Students in the Drama/Dramedy track should not expect this to be a polished first draft, but will leave with the feedback and tools to further revise this into a fully-realized pilot for their portfolios and careers.

 In small workshops, students at all levels meet via Zoom twice a week to discuss ideas, break stories, and give feedback and notes on each other’s work.
-All tracks offer seven units of UCLA credit.
+All tracks offer eight units of UCLA credit.
 Please note that students of all specializations are expected to spend a minimum of 25 hours-per-week writing outside of class meetings.

 To participate in any of the Film and Television Summer Institute - TV Writing specializations, you must meet the following requirement.